Ginger and Fred

 “Shall We Dance” -- 1937.
 Music by The Gershwins.
 George composed the symphonic underscore; brother Ira wrote the lyrics.
 The influence of ballet was treated with irony and whimsy, perhaps even satire.
 Eric Blore as an exasperated Cecil Flintridge presents a comedic mastery of English spelling and syllabification in one scene that is merrily memorable.

 It should be noted that the American dancer and choreographer Hermes Pan collaborated with Fred Astaire on the dance sequences in these three films.
 In fact, Pan worked with Astaire in 17 of his 31 musical films, as well as in 3 of 4 television “specials.”
 The two men were physically similar which aided in their craft of creating, rehearsing, and perfecting any dance routine.
-In “Shall We Dance,” the performance of "Never Gonna Dance" is significant for its exquisite achievement in filmed dance.
+In “Swing Time,” the performance of "Never Gonna Dance" is significant for its exquisite achievement in filmed dance.

 Film was still in its infancy as was the filming of the dance sequence.
 Essentially, the Rogers-Astaire musical films not only fabulously blazed a trail for future films of this genre; they became the ultimate standards for any mastery of an elegant, complex, and magnificent dance form.